Business Development and Partnerships Manager (volunteer, 5-10 hours/week)

 We believe that talent is everywhere, that Palestine is a particularly strong talent hub, and that tech can bridge the gap between that talent and its ability to achieve impact.
 Palestinian software developers are eager to build cutting-edge businesses and technologies.

 We’re developing traction and need a strong sales team to connect our graduates to great job opportunities.
 You will be the initial sales team member.
 You will do sales yourself as well as recruit, build, and manage a sales team.
 This is a volunteer position, like all others on our team.
 There is a possibility of the role becoming a paid part-time or full-time position in a year, after we solidify our model and fundraise successfully.

-As the first Sales Team Manager of this bold initiative, you will:
+As the first Business Development and Partnerships Manager of this bold initiative, you will:

 Develop a strategy to identify promising new leads

 Convert those leads into partners who hire our graduates